 Whether or not your claim is valid depends on the nature of how you contracted COVID-19.
 In general, diseases are not compensable claims, as people contract them in a multitude of different ways and locations.
 However, if your job scope involves potential COVID-19 exposure, your claim might be valid.

-If you are unsure of your workers compensation rights as a telecommuter, Mark L. Newman is here to walk you through the process.
-These processes are complicated, but with a specialist on your side, you can easily navigate the court system.
-Contact Mark L. Newman today at 513-721-1350 for a free consultation, or visit our website.
+If you are unsure of your workers’ compensation rights as a telecommuter, Mark L. Newman is here to walk you through the process.
+These processes are complicated, but with a legal professional on your side, you can easily navigate the court system.
+Contact Mark L. Newman today at 513-721-1350 for a free consultation, or reach out via our online intake form.